RCDSDevelopers/RCDSDevelopers.github.io/_posts/2019-01-15-extra_tips.markdown

 categories: advice
 ---

 Yes you will freak out, yes might have some breakdowns, yes you may cry and turn into a sassy and rude teenager but everything will be okay.
 Everyone will end up where they are supposed to be and college isn't the end of the world.
 We're in a community that values college to such an unhealthy degree.
+Once we accept that we all become happier with our results.

 Listen to soothing music